ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 {/if}
 ```

 First, we want to send it from the server.
 Using the `message` helper function makes this quite easy.

 However, we need to send it from the server first.
-Using the'message' auxiliary function makes this rather simple.
+Using the `message` auxiliary function makes this rather simple.

 ## The message helper